 Employer ID Numbers (EINs)

 An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Generally, businesses need an EIN.
 You may apply for an EIN in various ways, and now you may apply online.
-This is a free service offered by the Internal Revenue Service.
+This is a free service offered by the Internal Revenue Service and you can get your EIN immediately.
 You must check with your state to make sure you need a state number or charter.

 Check out our Interview-style online EIN application.
 No need to file a Form SS-4!
 We ask you the questions and you give us the answers.
 The application includes embedded help topics and hyperlinked keywords and definitions so separate instructions aren’t needed.
 After all validations are done you will get your EIN immediately upon completion.
 You can then download, save, and print your confirmation notice.
 It’s fast, free, and user-friendly!